mozilla/pontoon/specs/0120-transactional-emails.md

 1. Translator role (global permission)
 2. User has 0 submissions in last 2 months
 3. User has 0 reviews in last 2 months
+4. Has not received inactive account reminder in the past

 #### Template